-Model 8200e LR and 6200e LR Front Channel Speakers
+Model 4400 LR Front Channel Speakers

-The Model 8200e LR Front Channel Speakers (Figure 1) are ultra-high performance three-way systems intended for use only with a quality subwoofer, such as the Atlantic Technology Model 642e SB.
-Each speaker contains two GLH (Graphite Loaded Homopolymer) 8" woofers, two GLH 51⁄2" midrange drivers, and an advanced 1" FerrofluidTM cooled, damped silk dome tweeter with a powerful neodymium magnet structure.
-These components are mounted in an acoustically inert 3⁄4" thick internally braced MDF enclosure.
-The midrange and tweeter drivers are internally isolated within their own airtight sub-enclosure.
+The Model 4400 LR Front Channel Speakers (Figure 1) are high-performance 2-way systems intended for use with a quality subwoofer, such as the Atlantic Technology Model 642e SB box-type subwoofer.
+Each speaker contains two GLH (Graphite Loaded Homopolymer) 5 1⁄2" (135mm) woofers and an advanced 1" (25mm) ferrofluid-cooled, damped silk dome tweeter with a powerful neodymium magnet structure.
+The drivers are configured in a D'Appolito array (midrange-tweeter-midrange alignment) This vertical arrangement of drivers provides wide left to right coverage of sound while limiting the floor and ceiling reflections that color the sound.
+These components are mounted in an acoustically inert internally braced MDF enclosure.
 The LR speakers are magnetically shielded so they may be placed close to a TV set without concern.